Practice Areas

 A guardianship is the court procedure through which an incapacitated person is appointed a guardian.
-The court appoints a guardian after hearing evidence that a person is incapacitated and decides that there is a need for a guardian.
+The court appoints a guardian after hearing evidence that a person is incapacitated and that a guardian is needed.

 Why do I have to go to court to get guardianship over my own child?

-Once a child reaches the age of 18, it is assumed that they will be able to make decisions regarding their health and finances.
-Therefore, once your child reaches the age of 18, they become a legally competent adult in the eyes of the law and you have no control to make financial or health-related decisions on their behalf, regardless of any disabling condition your child may have.
+Once a child reaches 18, it is assumed they can make decisions about their health and finances.
+Therefore, once your child reaches the age of 18, they become a legally competent adult in the eyes of the law, and you have no control to make financial or health-related decisions on their behalf, regardless of any disabling condition your child may have.
 If your child’s decision-making abilities are severely affected or they are unable to communicate, you will have to go to court to show that they are incapacitated and unable to make such decisions on their own.

 What is an incapacitated person?